jonas208/GradValley.jl/docs/src/index.md

 ### Current Limitations
 Due to the relatively early development status of this software, no GPU support is currently offered.
 GradValley.jl doesn't provide a real automatic differentiation (AD) engine like [PyTorch](https://pytorch.org/) does, for example.
 However, in the case of this software package, it is not really necessary to have real AD.
 Model building is mostly done with the [`SequentialContainer`](@ref), this clearly defines the forward pass and thus the backward pass is also known to the software.

+## Questions in Discussions
+If you have any questions about this software package, please let me know in the [discussion](https://github.com/jonas208/GradValley.jl/discussions) section of the GitHub [repository](https://github.com/jonas208/GradValley.jl).

+## Contributing
+Everyone is invited to contribute.
+To do so:

+- Fork the current-most state of the main branch
+- Implement features or changes
+- Add your name to AUTHORS.md
+- Create a pull-request to the upstream repository

+## License
+The GradValley.jl software package is currently published under the MIT "Expat" license.
+See [LICENSE](https://github.com/jonas208/GradValley.jl/blob/main/LICENSE) in the GitHub [repository](https://github.com/jonas208/GradValley.jl) for further information.